In 2019, TAIT transitioned to a new workflow for tracking iQ and Navigator requests. There are various reasons for this:

 For bugs, only other members of your organization (if any) can see your bugs.
 For feature requests, the community is globally visible to everyone.

-What happens after I enter a bug or feature in Zendesk?
+What happens after I enter a bug or feature feature request?

 For bugs, the software team will review the submission and decide the appropriate action.
 This may involve moving the submission into issue tracking system.
 Once you submit a bug you will receive an auto response via email to confirm receipt.
 As the item moves through software development lifecycle, you may be asked for more information or simply be informed when the issue is resolved.

 For feature requests, the software team will review the posts.
 As requests work their way through the lifecycle, the status of the request (Planned, Not Planned, Completed, or Answered) will be updated and visible.
 Your feature request may be split off into a ticket to ease the transition into the issue tracking system.